The group started in September but you can sign up at any time

-The group is a community for parents that have a child struggling with substance use.
+The group is a community for parents who have a child struggling with substance use.

 ITC was created by the psychologists at CMC Foundation for Change.
 Some of them also wrote the book Beyond Addiction How Science and Kindness Help People Change.
 If you’re a fan of Beyond Addiction, you’ll love what ITC has to offer.
 Even if you've never heard of Beyond Addiction, you've finally found what you have been looking for!

 ITC allows you to stay connected to your child while creating an environment of supportive change.

 The ITC is founded on the idea that behavior does not exist in a vacuum—and that instead, the best way to support a loved one who is struggling is to see their behavior as part of a bigger picture.
 This means looking at the person’s context: historical (their unique experiences and journey) and social (the relationships that surround them).

 A number of psychological studies have shown that social connection plays a vital role in a person’s change process, highlighting that the tone and quality of interactions within close relationships have a significant impact on a person’s outcomes.
 That is why the ITC focuses on what family members (and other close connections) can do, learn, and say to increase the chances that their loved one changes their behaviors—because it actually makes a difference!

 The concepts and strategies included in the ITC are also found in three evidence-based approaches—Community Reinforcement and Family Training (CRAFT), Motivational Interviewing (MI), and Acceptance and Commitment Therapy (ACT)—all of which have been used to address substance use in a loved one and help people stay connected to what they value in the presence of emotional pain.
 Research studies that have included both professionals and real families have shown that CRAFT, MI, and ACT have been effective in the following ways: